laravel/docs/passport.md

 <a name="events"></a>
 ## Events

-Passport raises a number events during the authentication process.
-You may attach listeners to these events in your EventServiceProvider:
+Passport raises events when issuing access tokens and refresh tokens.
+You may use these events to prune or revoke other access tokens in your database.
+You may attach listeners to these events in your application's `EventServiceProvider`:

 ```php
 /**